Aïssa Maïga: Early life

 Maïga was born in Dakar, Senegal to a Malian father and Senegalese mother.
 Maïga grew up in Dakar but would go to Mali on holidays as a child to spend time with her grandmother, uncles, aunts, and cousins.
 Her family comes from a small town in the region of Gao—near the Sahara desert—and her father is of the Songhay people.

-She moved to France when she was 4 years old to live with her aunt and uncle.
-Her father, Mohamed Maïga was murdered in 1987, a few months before the Head of State in Burkina Faso was killed in a coup.
+She moved to France when she was four years old to live with her aunt and uncle.
+Her father, Mohamed Maïga, a journalist, was murdered in 1984, a few months before the Head of State in Burkina Faso was killed in a coup.

 Career

-Career beginnings (1996-2005)
+Career beginnings (1996–2005)

-Maïga landed a role alongside Yvan Attal in Denis Amart's Saraka Bô (1996), her acting was well received and she went on to play a rebellious young girl in Michael Haneke's Code Unknown (2000) and his later film Caché (2005).
+Maïga landed a role alongside Yvan Attal in Denis Amart's Saraka Bô (1996), her acting was well received, and she went on to play a rebellious young girl in Michael Haneke's Code Unknown (2000) and his later film Caché (2005).
 Her work in Cédric Klapisch's Russian Dolls (2005) cemented her role as a notable performer in French cinema.

-Bamako and career breakthrough (2005-2011)
+Bamako and career breakthrough (2005–2011)

 Maïga was nominated for a César Award for Most Promising Actress for her role in Abderrahmane Sissako’s Malian drama Bamako (2006) and became the first French actress of African descent to ever receive a nomination, thereby becoming the most visible black actress working in France.
 That same year, an anthology film called Paris, je t’aime (2006) was also premiered at Cannes and Maïga was the female lead in the short film directed by South African filmmaker Oliver Schmitz.
 Maïga was joined on the Cannes red carpet by Oliver Schmitz and producer Danny Glover.

 Bianco e nero (2008) starring Maïga and Favio Volo was the first successful and mainstream Italian film to tackle interracial romance.
 In 2009, Maïga won Best Actress for Bianco e nero (2008) at the Festival du Cinema Italien de Bastia.

-Rise to stardom and international career (2012—present)
+Rise to stardom and international career (2012–present)

-Maïga starred alongside Audrey Tatou and Romain Duris in Michel Gondry's surreal and whimsical Mood Indigo (2014).
+Maïga starred alongside Audrey Tautou and Romain Duris in Michel Gondry's surreal and whimsical Mood Indigo (2014).
 In 2016, Maïga starred in the Netflix film The African Doctor (2016) alongside Democratic Republic of the Congo actor Marc Zinga.

-In 2018, Maïga premiered in the Irish RTÉ crime series Taken Down (2018—present) written by Stuart Carolan and her role was received with critical acclaim.
+In 2018, Maïga premiered in the Irish RTÉ crime series Taken Down (2018–present) written by Stuart Carolan and her role was received with critical acclaim.

 Maïga co-starred with Chiwetel Ejiofor in his joint film with Netflix set during the Malawian food crisis in the 2000s, The Boy Who Harnessed the Wind (2019).
 She was the lead female character—Agnes Kamkwamba—and the film premiered at the Sundance Film Festival and was added to Netflix on March 1, 2019.